Miami 2 Ibiza: Music video

 The music video was directed by Christian Larson and was uploaded to YouTube on 1 October 2010.
 The video shows a videotape being made of a couple's vacation, with some shots of Tinie Tempah and the Swedish House Mafia performing.
 The video was shot chronologically and the shoot started in Miami.
 Larson said: "The video is also meant to depict a kind of powerful independent woman, someone who takes from life what they want and does what they want."
-It has received over 88 million hits on YouTube.
 Most of the video is set on one woman and follows her around with a video camera on a journey from Miami in Florida to Ibiza in Spain.